Berkeley California, USA Travel Guide

 Ideal for unhurried exploration.

 Numerous online resources.
-Get a map from Visit Berkeley visitor center.
+Grab a map from Visit Berkeley visitor center.

 Free student-led campus tours from UC Berkeley.

 Growing network of bike lanes.
-Bay Trail offers vast stretches of surfaced trails by the water.
+Bay Trail offers kilometers of surfaced trails near the water.

-Always wear a helmet; be aware of traffic and walkers.
+Always wear a helmet; watch out for traffic and pedestrians.

-Berkeley's the landscape is better suited for buses and bikes than unique transport like cable cars or funiculars.
+Berkeley's terrain is better suited for buses and bikes than unique transport like cable cars or funiculars.

 Consider public transport or rental options for exploring beyond the city center.